-How to Apply for a Car Registration in New Jersey
+How to Change Name on Car Registration in New Jersey

-How to Get Vehicle Registration Records in New Jersey
+How to Apply for a Name Change on Car Registration in New Jersey

 Before applying for a DMV name change in New Jersey, there are several steps you must take.
 For instance, you must first obtain legal proof of your name change, such as a certified copy of a marriage certificate, civil union certificate, divorce decree or court order.